Italian nuclear weapons program: Initial US deployments

-The first nuclear weapons deployed on Italian soil were two battalions MGR-1 Honest John and MGM-5 Corporal missiles in September 1955, In time of war, they were to be used to slow the advance of enemy forces attacking across the Austrian and Yugoslavian borders, providing the Italian Army with sufficient time for a full mobilisation.
+The first nuclear weapons deployed on Italian soil were two battalions MGR-1 Honest John and MGM-5 Corporal missiles in September 1955, In time of war, they were to be used to slow the advance of enemy forces attacking across the Austrian and Yugoslavian borders, providing the Italian Army with sufficient time for a full mobilization.
 They were supported by other nuclear weapons, including Atomic demolition munitions.
 They were followed by 90 MIM-14 Nike Hercules surface-to-air missiles with W31 warheads in 1960.
 However, these were not Italian weapons; the United States Army maintained ownership, custody and control of all these systems.

 For Italy, this was insufficient.
 The country argued for greater involvement, with Minister of Defence Paolo Emilio Taviani saying on 29 November 1956 that the Italian government was trying to persuade their "Allies to remove the unjustified restrictions regarding the access of NATO countries to new weapons."

 The decision by Switzerland on 23 December 1958 to pursue a nuclear weapons program put an additional impetus on Italy.
 Pressure was applied on the United States to provide additional nuclear weapons.
 On 26 March 1959, an agreement was signed under which the Italian Air Force received 30 PGM-19 Jupiter intermediate range ballistic missiles (IRBMs) to operate from Gioia del Colle Air Base.

 The first missiles arrived on 1 April 1960.
 This time missiles were operated by an Italian brigade, the 36ª Aerobrigata, and the Americans provided the warheads under a dual key arrangement (doppia chiave), which led the Italian government to believe it had greater control over the deterrent, and thus more power in NATO.
 The new missiles could be used "for the execution of NATO plans and policies in times of peace as well as war".